Quality Audio is Essential

 What’s more important- good audio, or good video?
 Short answer: good audio.
-Long answer… Keep watching!
+Long answer…watch the video or read on!

-While videographers tend to invest a lot of money into high end camera bodies with pricey lens kits, smooth motion support like gimbals or mechanized sliders and complicated lighting setups, what I find lacking in most videographer’s arsenals is good audio equipment.
-Don’t get me wrong, I’ve invested 10x into video equipment what I have into audio equipment, but many do far less.
-But why is that?
+While videographers tend to invest the majority of their equipment budget into high end camera bodies with pricey lens kits, smooth motion support like gimbals or mechanized sliders and complicated lighting setups, what I find lacking in most videographer’s arsenals is good audio equipment.
+Don’t get me wrong, I’ve invested 10x the amount into video equipment versus what I have put toward audio equipment…but many do far less.
+Why is that?
 I ask this all the time!
 I theorize that because creatives are often more visual, audio is a headache they don’t want to deal with.

 Truth is, the easiest way to ruin a video is bad audio.
 The quality of the video can drop again and again and again but you’ll still be able to understand the messaging.
 Alternatively, if you start hearing room-tone, then overhead planes, then static or dropouts, you lose the meaning entirely.
 You practically need subtitles to know what’s even going on!